Shyam-Kishan/Sentinel-Autonomous-Obstacle-Avoiding-Robot/README.md

-# 🚗 Sentinel: Autonomous Obstacle-Avoiding Robot
+# 🚗 Sentinel: Autonomous Obstacle-Avoiding Robot !!
+WORK IN PROGRESS !!

 ## 📌 Overview
 **Sentinel** is an embedded robotics project focused on building a mobile robotic platform capable of **autonomous navigation**.
 The system integrates low-level motor control with sensor-driven decision-making, allowing the robot to react dynamically to its environment in real time.